Consumer Information Annual Notice

 636 E. Elm

 Springfield, Missouri 65897

-The Emergency Response and Evacuation Plan establishes policies and procedures that will be employed when there exists the potential for an emergency condition, such as severe weather; an emergency situation has or is occurring; or in any situation where it is necessary and beneficial for the operations of MSU to be conducted out of a single location.
-In order to ensure the various plans at MSU will work in an emergency situation, MSU participates in drills and exercises that include campus personnel as well as local, county, and state public safety agencies.
+The Emergency Action and Evacuation Plans establish policies and procedures that will be employed when there exists the potential for an emergency condition, such as severe weather; an emergency situation has or is occurring; or in any situation where it is necessary and beneficial for the operations of MSU to be conducted out of a single location.
+In order to ensure the various plans at MSU will work in an emergency situation, MSU participates in drills and exercises that include campus personnel as well as local, county and state public safety agencies.

 Under provisions of the Jacob Wetterling Crimes Against Children and Sexually Violent Offender Registration Act (Wetterling Act), any person who is required to register under a state sex offender registration program must notify the state when he or she enrolls at an institution of higher education or is employed at such an institution and must notify the state of any change in enrollment or employment at an institution of higher education.
 Sex offender registration information is to be transmitted from each state to the law enforcement entities where the registered sex offenders reside.
 In Missouri, the sex offender list is maintained at the county level.

 The Office of University Safety, 636 East Elm, Missouri State University, 417-836-8870, has a web page MissouriState.edu/Safety/sex-offender-registration.htm that provides links to the Missouri State Highway Patrol Registry Sex Offenders List.
 Members of the university community who wish to be informed of the identities of registered sex offenders who reside in State of Missouri are encouraged to enroll in the Missouri State Highway Patrol Sex Offender Registry Community Notification at www.mshp.dps.missouri.gov/CJ38Comm/logon.jsp.